ezeen/yolo/README.md

 # 3. Copy dependencies, and install dependencies

 # 4. Copy the rest of the files and expose the app port

+# Fixed the issues in the docker-compose.yaml files.

+# Fixed the bridging issue